rism-digital/muscat-guidelines/default/en/cat_printed.md

 ### Multiple copies in one institution

-If your institutions owns multiple copies (exemplars) of the same printed edition, create separate holdings records for each copy.
+If your institution owns multiple copies (exemplars) of the same printed edition, create separate holdings records for each copy.

 ### Record splits and mergers